 There are no human data on the effect of irinotecan on fertility.
-In animals, adverse effects of irinotecan on the fertility of offspring has been documented (see section 5.3).
-Prior to starting to take CAMPTO consider advising patients on the preservation of gametes.
+In animals adverse effects of irinotecan on the fertility of offspring has been documented (see section 5.3).

 4.7 Effects on ability to drive and use machines